Science Adventure: Development

 Abo noted that while all the games are part of one series, their sound have different images; comparing them to weather, he called Chaos;Head rainy, Steins;Gate cloudy, Robotics;Notes clear weather, and Chaos;Child stormy.
 He used the same process for all of them when composing the music: he started by reading the story, to understand the setting and characters as well as possible, and writing down notes about the games' emotional flow and the situations that occur throughout the stories.
 Using these notes, he constructed musical worldviews for the games, with a lot of weight on his first impressions.
 This approach, while slower than just designating songs to different areas of a game, allowed him to compose higher-quality songs with a better relationship to the games' worldviews.
 He was given a lot of freedom when working on the series, and was able to make the music he wanted to make for it, something he enjoyed greatly.
 Abo also got to compose each game's theme song, and was especially happy with Steins;Gate's theme song, "Gate of Steiner", which he aimed to represent the entirety of the game with.

+Originally, Occultic;Nine and Anonymous;Code were intended to be part of a separate series from Science Adventure.
+The former's original light novels were labeled as a separate Paranormal Science NVL series.
+Its visual novel adaptation and Anonymous;Code were referred to internally as part of the Science Visual Novel series, which was originally announced to be separate from Science Adventure, but has since been incorporated into the series.
+Occultic;Nine was planned to be updated with new story content tying it more closely with Science Adventure with an expanded release titled New World, but those plans were ultimately scrapped.